dpatlut/AARQ/README.md

 We all know the basic Crud stuff
 	ex. .create , .update , .all , .destroy , .find  etc.

-1.Retrieving Single Objects
+1.Retrieving Single Objects ( one thing at a time man! )

     client = Client.find(10)
     .first (!)
     .last (!)

-2.Retrieving Multiple Objects
+2.Retrieving Multiple Objects ( I need like 10 of those )

     client = Client.find([1, 10])